MylesGearon/salon_21/cms/concerts/queens-of-the-queen-city.md

   unforgettable ode to Cincinnati’s rich musical history.

-  For more information on Queen City Cabaret, visit their website <https://www.queencitycabaretcincy.com/>
+  For more information on Queen City Cabaret, visit <https://www.queencitycabaretcincy.com/>.
 ---